fhoedemakers/pico-infonesPlus/README.md

     - Sony Dual Sense
     - BUFFALO BGC-FC801 connected to USB - not tested
   - Legacy Controllers
     - An original NES controller.
-Does not apply using Piomoroni Pico DV Demo Base.
+Does not apply with Piomoroni Pico DV Demo Base.
     - An original SNES controller.
 PCB Only
     - WII-classic controller.
 Breadboard only.
-Not tested should work
+Not tested - should work
 - Adafruit Feather RP2040 with DVI (HDMI)
   - USB controllers
     - None